Cipeej/vue_book_form/README.md

 ### Starting front-end
 - First off, run the command `npm install` to install required packages at project root
-- After installing packages, run the command `npm run serve` with a terminal at project root.
+- After installing packages start the front-end by running the command `vite serve` with a terminal at project root.
 Note: while the front-end is now running, the server is not.
 So let's start that next

 ### Starting back-end
 - Due to my poor config skills, json-server must be installed globally in order to start it